“It just feels like there should be a way to naturally achieve harmony here.”

-I’ll give you some tips on how to balance hormones, but first, let’s understand how hormones work and if you have any symptoms that could be impacting your health.
+I’ll give you some tips on how to balance hormones, but first, let’s take a look at how hormones work, and how to know if something may be off with yours.

 How do hormones carry messages throughout your body, and what can throw them off course, causing hormonal imbalance?

-Hormones are manufactured by endocrine glands: the pituitary, pineal, thymus, thyroid, adrenal glands and pancreas are your major endocrine glands.
+Hormones are manufactured by endocrine glands: the pituitary, pineal, thymus, thyroid, and adrenal glands, as well as the pancreas, are your major endocrine glands.
 In women, hormones are also produced in the ovaries.

 When talking about hormonal imbalances, the conversation often centers around sex hormones.
-However, your hormones are all connected and thus all effect each other.
+However, your hormones are all connected and thus all affect each other.
 For true good health you can’t focus on one hormone and ignore the others.
-Here are three essential hormones and their roles that help your body function properly:
+Here are three essential hormones beyond your sex hormones, and their roles that help your body function properly:

 - Insulin: Insulin is a critically important hormone manufactured by the pancreas.
 It allows your body to both use the sugar from consumed carbohydrates for energy and store glucose for later use.
 Insulin regulates your blood sugar level, preventing levels that are too high or too low.
 Without insulin, your cells cannot absorb sugar.